cdelker/schemdraw/docs/elements/electrical.rst

 DIP Switch
 ^^^^^^^^^^

-Switch in a dual-inline package :py:class:`schemdraw.elements.switches.SwitchDIP` can show each switch flipped up or down.
+A set of switches in a dual-inline package, where can show each switch flipped up or down.
+See :py:class:`schemdraw.elements.switches.SwitchDIP` for options.

 .. jupyter-execute::
     :hide-code: